-Thomas Erl is a best-selling IT author and founder of CloudSchool.com™ and SOASchool.com®.
-Thomas has been the world's top-selling service technology author for over five years and is the series editor of the Prentice Hall Service Technology Series from Thomas Erl (www.servicetechbooks.com ), as well as the editor of the Service Technology Magazine (www.servicetechmag.com).
-With over 175,000 copies in print world-wide, his eight published books have become international bestsellers and have been formally endorsed by senior members of major IT organizations, such as IBM, Microsoft, Oracle, Intel, Accenture, IEEE, HL7, MITRE, SAP, CISCO, HP, and others.
+Thomas Erl is a best-selling IT author and founder of Arcitura™ Education Inc. Thomas has been the world's top-selling service technology author for over seven years and is the series editor of the Prentice Hall Service Technology Series from Thomas Erl (www.servicetechbooks.com ).
+With more than 300,000 copies in print worldwide, his books have become international bestsellers and have been formally endorsed by senior members of major IT organizations, such as IBM, Microsoft, Oracle, Intel, Accenture, IEEE, HL7, MITRE, SAP, CISCO, HP, and many others.

 As a certified IT professional with over 14 years of experiences in different areas of technology, doing different jobs like Solution Architecting, Solution Design, Engineering & consultation to ensure the best solution will be delivered to meet the customer's requirement.
 He is Specialist in designing medium to enterprise level complex solutions.